brownplt/B2T2/TableAPI.md

 ### Description

 Takes a `Table` and a `ColName` representing the name of a column in that `Table`.
-Produces a `Table` that summarizes how many rows have each value in the given column. [cite cs111]
+Produces a `Table` that summarizes how many rows have each value in the given column.

 ```lua
 > count(tableSF, "favorite-color")